 Ingredients

-- Olive Oil – Keeps the salmon juicy and helps the marinade stick.
+- Olive Oil – we like extra-virgin, but that’s a personal choice.
+Olive oil helps keep the fish juicy and the marinade stick.

-- Lime – Adds a tangy flavor and helps tenderize the salmon.
+- Lime – adds that tang and helps marinate the fish.

-- Brown Sugar – Adds sweetness and helps create a caramelized crust.
+- Brown Sugar – adds sweetness and also helps create a caramelized crust.

-- Cumin – Brings a warm, earthy flavor to the dish.
+- Cumin – adds some more depth to the dish.

 See the recipe card for quantities.